Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

 \section{Join Algorithms in \sgxTwo{}}

-As we have shown in the introduction, the secure SGX execution environment has a high influence on join performance, although enough enclave memory is available.
-In this section, we study join performance in more detail, uncovering the underlying issues and gathering interesting insights into SGXv2 performance.
+Joins are performance-critical operators in analytical databases because they involve processing large amounts of data.
+Hence, they have recently been studied also in the context of the first generation Intel SGX hardware~\cite{maliszewskiWhatPriceJoining2021}.

+\textbf{Importance of the analysis.} As shown in the introduction, simply adopting algorithms optimized for SGXv1 does not result in high performance.
+Further, despite offering enough enclave memory, the new SGXv2 hardware and security mechanisms still influence the performance of state-of-the-art join algorithms like the radix join.
+In this section, we analyze the root cause of these slowdowns in-depth by studying different classes of join algorithms with varying memory access patterns.

 \textbf{Join algorithms.} For the investigation, we have built our own benchmark suite based on TEE\-Bench~\cite{maliszewskiWhatPriceJoining2021}, a collection of parallel join algorithm implementations for benchmarking \sgxOne, and optimized the joins for SGXv2.
-This also allows us to compare to the \sgxOne-optimized CrkJoin by Maliszewski et al.~\cite{maliszewskiCrackingLikeJoinTrusted2023} and derive two of our main insights: (1) the optimizations made for SGXv1 and its limited enclave memory do not provide any benefits in SGXv2 and, (2) state-of-the-art joins are the better starting point for developing SGXv2-optimized joins.
-In particular, we use the following join algorithms as starting point:
+To gain an overview of how the SGXv2 hardware affects the performance of standard join algorithms, we use the following implementations: